archie-swif/mongodb-index-advisor/README.md

 - keep track of designed vs current indexes
 - get index recommendations from Atlas CLI
 - associate queries with indexes
-- get getails from query explain plan
+- get details from query explain plan
 - benchmark query end-to-end execution time
 - generate a user-friendly summary for query performance recommendations with a LLM
 - ask follow-up question on recommendations